eat-correctly/mullvad-allow-k8s/README.md

 ## For the nerds
 To understand why this works you can read this article from 2021.

 https://ro-che.info/articles/2021-02-27-linux-routing *(Make note of the fwmark.
-That's what we use to skip the Mullvad VPN routing table, although the fwmark is called 0x6d6f6c65 these days.)*
+That's what we use to skip the Mullvad VPN routing table, although the fwmark is called 0x6d6f6c65 these days and not 0xca6c like it says in the article.)*